devspace-sh/devspace/docs/pages/cli/getting-started/installation.md

 <details>
 <summary>
-### How to uninstall DevSpace CLI?
+### How to uninstall DevSpace?
 </summary>

-Uninstalling DevSpace CLI is as easy as removing the devspace binary from your machine.
+Uninstalling DevSpace is as easy as removing the devspace binary from your machine.
 You can use the following commands for removing the binary and optionally also deleting the DevSpace folder in your home directory:
 <!--DOCUSAURUS_CODE_TABS-->
 <!--NPM-->
 ```bash